Penrod Blog

 Equipping medical devices with AI

 It is common knowledge that the programs and devices we encounter frequently are getting smarter thanks to the rapid growth of – and hefty investments into – AI.
 In the remainder of this article, I will take a closer look at AI through the lens of the medical device industry.
-According to the U.S. Food & Drug Administration (FDA), medical devices comprise everything from simple consumables such as bedpans and tongue depressors, to sophisticated electronic devices like implantable pacemakers.4 While the AI-powered bedpan is likely still a few years away5, there are currently several examples of FDA-approved medical devices making use of AI and/or machine learning (ML).
+According to the U.S. Food & Drug Administration (FDA), medical devices comprise everything from simple consumables such as bedpans and tongue depressors, to sophisticated electronic devices like implantable pacemakers.4 While the AI-powered bedpan is likely still a few years away, there are currently several examples of FDA-approved medical devices making use of AI and/or machine learning (ML).
 For reference, these devices are summarized in an online database generated by a team from The Medical Futurist Institute at Semmelweis University.
 As presented by Benjamens et al. in their article describing the database6, the primary medical specialties utilizing AI-enabled medical devices are radiology and cardiology which boast 21 and 4 FDA-approved medical devices respectively as of March 2020.
 There are several others, including endocrinology (think diabetes management), as well as neurology.

 AI in Radiology